Research Commissioned in Phase Three

 • Law, Politics and the State

-This call is open across the full programme specification but the AHRC and ESRC are particularly keen to encourage proposals in the following specific areas:
+This call was open across the full programme specification but the AHRC and ESRC have been particularly keen to encourage proposals in the following specific areas:

 Meaning, Defining and Being –